Accio/BioQC-example/bioqc-simulation.md

 In this vignette, we perform simulations with both model-generated and real-world data using *BioQC*.
 We show that *BioQC* is a fast and sensitive method to detect tissue heterogeneity from high-throughput gene expression data.
-The source code to produce this document can be found in the github repository [BioQC-example](https://github.com/Accio/BioQC-example).
+The source code used to produce this document can be found in the github repository [BioQC-example](https://github.com/Accio/BioQC-example).

 *BioQC* is a R/Bioconductor package to detect tissue heterogeneity from high-throughput gene expression profiling data.
 It implements an      efficient Wilcoxon-Mann-Whitney test, and offers tissue-specific gene signatures that are ready to use 'out of the box'.